cdsittampalam/documentation/docs/Partner API.md

 ------------

 * Become a developer on the Qredo network by [signing up for the Partner API](#sign-up-for-the-partner-api)
-* [Connect to the Partner API](#connect-to-the-partner-api) using an API key to use it in the demo environment
+* [Connect to the Partner API](#connect-to-the-partner-api) using an API key for use in the demo environment
 * Familiarise yourself with the API from these parts of the page: [API endpoints](#api-endpoints) and [quick-start guide](#quick-start-guide)
 * Test the API using the [Swagger UI](https://partner-api.qredo.network/)
 * [Set up the Live]() environment